 - Your likelihood to get pregnant increases as you approach your ovulation day and decrease steeply after ovulating.

-- Use the Inito Fertility Monitor to monitor your ovulation and determine when you have a higher chance of getting pregnant.
+- Use the Inito Fertility Monitor to confirm your ovulation and determine your fertile window.